Jimmaphy/hacking-ethically/XSS1/readme.md

 This will open up a absolutely beautiful website, that allows one to enter a message.
 This message is then displayed back to the user.
 Nothing bad right?
 **Wrong!**.
 The application is vulnerable to something known as `Cross Site Scripting`.
-So what is this CSS?
-And no, it's not a stylesheet :P.
+So what is this XSS?.

-CSS is a vulnerability that occurs when text displayed on a page, is no longer treated as text.
+XSS is a vulnerability that occurs when text displayed on a page, is no longer treated as text.
 Instead, the text is treated as code.
 Let's start with a basic example.
 In the textbox on the site, enter the message `Hello World`.
 The site functions as expected.
 Now, type `<i>Hello</i> <b>World</b>`.
 Instead of showing the text as entered, the website processes the HTML.